 Considering employer-based insurance plans are not nearly enough, and the average funeral cost is over $9,000, having a separate life insurance policy to cover such contingencies makes sound financial sense.

 Most Favorable Terms

 When you consider that life insurance only gets more expensive the older you get, purchasing a policy now makes lots of sense.
-If you are between 50 and 60, this represents your peak years of earning, which means that it is far easier to pay for a life insurance policy, especially if you are healthy.
+Being between 50 and 60 represents your peak years of earning, meaning it is far easier to pay for a life insurance policy, especially if you are healthy.

-Your kids are probably starting on their own with the world in front of them.
+Your kids are probably starting on their own with the world before them.
 You may saddle them with some serious debt if you do not have sufficient coverage.
 This is not just with the funeral costs but also the cost of your mortgage and other financial commitments they may have to pay.

 Term Over Permanent Life Insurance

 Unless you are well-off and have considerable financial assets to protect, getting a term policy is best.
-Term policies have a finite time limit but are considerably less expensive for the same amount of premiums.
+Term policies have a finite time limit but are considerably less expensive for the same premiums.

 If you are well into your 50s and have an average income, then term coverage is preferable.
 However, if you have a larger income, have yet to reach your 50s, and need the tax advantages it can bring, you might consider permanent life insurance.

 Buy a Few Smaller Policies

 You’ll want to consider having several smaller-term policies instead of purchasing a single, large one because your financial needs will change over the years.
 When you have paid off the mortgage and children’s college tuition, your financial responsibilities will be considerably less, so you will not be stuck with a policy that no longer fits your needs.